versionone/VersionOne.SDK.Python/README.md

       print "Members: " + ', '.join(names)

+### Queries

+#### Query Objects

+      the select() and where() methods on asset instances return a query object upon which you can call more .where()'s and .select()'s.
+Iterating through the query object will run the query.

+      the .first() method on a query object will run the query and return the first result.

-### Simple query syntax:
+#### Simple query syntax:

   Use .where(Attr="value", ...) to introduce "Equals" comparisons, and .select("Attr", ...) to append to the select list.
-They return a query object on which you can call more .where()'s and .select()'s.
-Iterating through the query object will run the query.

   Non-"Equal" comparisons are not supported (Use the advanced query syntax).